kenmoore/sketch-relabel-button/README.md

 ## Usage
 * Select any group that contains a text layer and one or more other layers (dividers, icons, drop-arrows, etc)
-* Press Cmd+K and enter the new text for the button
+* Press Cmd+J and enter the new text for the button

 That's it!
 The text and other objects will be updated maintaining the button's original padding and relative layout.